-Triggering a for cause audit - CPHS may request for a for cause audit at anytime, including after the research is closed.
-Factors that may cause the CPHS in determining whether to go forward with an audit include, but are not limited to:
+Study Reviews – Research Compliance staff (monitor) conduct routine post approval monitoring visits.
+The research compliance staff pick random studies from the iRIS system for routine monitoring.
+CPHS may request for a for cause audit at any time, including after the research is closed.
+Factors that may cause the CPHS to request an audit include, but are not limited to:

-§ Previous suspension of the research due to compliance issues; and
+- Previous suspension of the research due to compliance issues;

-The Monitor will inform the Principal Investigator at least a week in advance of the upcoming review and set up an agreeable time for the review.
-The Principal Investigator be available for questions, have documents accessible, and respond to any written requests within the time frame agreed with the Monitor.
+The monitor will inform the Principal Investigator at least a week in advance of the upcoming review and set up an agreeable time for the review.
+The PI and the study staff should be available for questions, have documents accessible, and respond to any written requests within the time frame agreed with the monitor.

 The monitoring shall include, but not be limited to: